 Examples of Algorithmic Game Theory

 The first is the prisoner’s dilemma, the second is the ultimatum game.
-These two games are both examples of game theory and describe two ways of thinking about how people behave.
+These two games are examples of game theory and describe two ways of thinking about how people behave.
 They explain what happens in situations where there is no incentive to cooperate, but where it pays to cooperate to prevent others from cheating.
 Both the prisoner’s dilemma and the ultimatum game illustrate some of the principles of game theory.

 What is Computational Mechanism Design?